bernard357/green-button/docs/configuration.md

 When Bob pushes the button a second time within some minutes, then a voice call is made to Alice.
 Then Alice knows that there is an urgent case# to handle.
 She can either move to the room, send a SMS, or find other ways to satisfy Bob.

 After some minutes the system is reset, ready for next transaction.
 The room preserves context information over time.

+The configuration file for the button `request` is `buttons/request.yaml`

 ```yaml
 bt.tn: